turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_pod_template.md

     template;
 ```

-### List pod templates with pod having a container with --profiling argument is set to false
+### List pod templates that have a container with profiling argument set to false

 ```sql
 select